MedMerge: Merging Models for Effective Transfer Learning to Medical Imaging Tasks

 \section{Results and Analysis}

-In Table \ref{tab:results}, we compare the performance of MedMerge with that of LP-FT \cite{Kumar2022Jan} and full Fine-Tuning (FT).
-We observe that our merging approach outperforms direct fine-tuning as well as Permutation \cite{entezari2021role}.
-MedMerge outperforms other approaches, with significant performance gains on the transfer case from ImageNet and EyePACS to APTOS.
+In Table \ref{tab:results}, we compare the performance of MedMerge with that of Fine-Tuning (FT) and LP-FT \cite{Kumar2022Jan} from source models using a variety of architectures.
+We also compare with other merging methods, which are simple averaging as well as Permutation \cite{entezari2021role}.
+MedMerge outperforms other approaches, with significant performance gains on the transfer case from ImageNet and HAM10K to ISIC-2019.
 We focus on the macro-averaged $F_1$ score as it can better assess the performance of the models with the presence of significant class imbalance, especially in the case of the ISIC-2019 dataset.
-We can clearly observe the impact of MedMerge's ability to combine the features from the different initializations effectively.
-Moreover, we notice a smaller gain in performance with the RSNA pneumonia dataset, where even the performance achieved with FT is high.
-In the case of RSNA pneumonia, the model generalization from training and validation to testing is more challenging in the push to the maximum performance value.
-As described in \cite{Kumar2022Jan}, we observe increased performance using LP-FT compared to FT.
-The RSNA pneumonia case is the only one where FT outperforms LP-FT when transferring from ImageNet.
-It is important to note that we also conducted experiments using ResNet-50 as the backbone and achieved similar performance gains to those reported in Table \ref{tab:results} and are reported in Appendix \ref{sec:app_sec_a}.
+We can clearly observe the impact of MedMerge's ability to effectively combine the features from the different initializations.
+In the case of ResNet-18 for APTOS and HAM10K, MedMerge falls slightly below fine-tuning and averaging, respectively.
+This is likely due to the depth of the ResNet-18 model, which benefits less from the weighted combination of features.

 MedMerge also outperforms simple weight averaging and Permutation \cite{entezari2021role} approaches, which are affected by the rough loss surface encountered in medical datasets \cite{sanjeev2024fissionfusion}.
 This is also the case when comparing MedMerge with Zipit \cite{stoica2023zipit}, as shown in Table \ref{tab:ablation}.
 In Fig. \ref{fig:loss_surface}, we employ \cite{garipov2018loss} to plot the training and testing loss surfaces comparing MedMerge to Permutation \cite{entezari2021role} and Zipit \cite{stoica2023zipit} when combining models for the ISIC dataset.
 MedMerge is clearly able to not only find a good minimum in the training space but also extend it to the test surface.
 This highlights the impact of the feature merging on the generalization beyond the training data of the target dataset.
 On the other hand, Permutation \cite{entezari2021role} and Zipit \cite{stoica2023zipit} get stuck at local minima, which do not generalize well in the test space.